 Atal Pension Yojana is a pension scheme introduced by the Government of India in 2015–16.
-It was implemented with an objective to provide pension benefits to individuals in the unorganised sector.
+It was implemented with an objective to provide pension benefits to individuals in the unorganized sector.
 This scheme is regulated and controlled by the Pension Funds Regulatory Authority of India (PFRDA).

-It is an extension of the recognised National Pension Scheme and replaces the previously institutionalised Swavalamban Pension Yojana which was poorly received by the general population.
+It is an extension of the recognized National Pension Scheme and replaces the previously institutionalised Swavalamban Pension Yojana which was poorly received by the general population.
 All accounts that were opened in the first year of the scheme, i.e. in 2015, were eligible for co-contributions from the Indian government for 5 years.

 This pension scheme is targeted to mitigate the basic financial obligations of individuals that crop up in their retirement phase by encouraging savings from an early age.
 The amount of pension which an individual shall receive is directly dependent on the monthly contributions they decide to make and their age.